paluras/ai-mood/README.md

 # AI Mood Tracker Journal

-AI Mood Tracker Journal is a Next.js application designed to help users track their daily moods using AI technology.
-By leveraging LangChain for AI-powered mood analysis and Neon DB with Prisma for efficient data handling, this app offers a unique approach to understanding emotional trends over time.
-Authentication is managed securely via Clerk.
+AI Mood Tracker Journal is a Next.js application built with React 18, utilizing both new Server Components and Server Actions to optimize performance and user experience.
+This app helps users track their daily moods using AI technology, provided by LangChain, and visualize emotional trends over time.
+Authentication is managed securely via Clerk, and data is efficiently handled using Neon DB with Prisma ORM.

 ## Features